 4. Remind your manager and/or project sponsor

-You should tell the key stakeholders on your project that you are going away.
+You should tell the key stakeholders on your project that you are going away or leaving.
 Give them lots of notice and introduce them to the new person who will be their temporary/permanent contact.

-Let them know who they should talk to when they can’t talk to you.
-If it’s that sort of project, let them know how they can contact you during your vacation, if you are prepared to take their calls.
+If you are on holiday and it’s that sort of project, let them know how they can contact you during your vacation, if you are prepared to take their calls.